You are here

 The society produces a quarterly magazine, Dùsgadh, which is available by subscription and from local retail outlets.
 It is soon to publish its third volume of Gaelic bàrdachd, this time to be available both in hard copy and electronically.
-Other past publications include rolls of honour for World War One and World War Two, and Donald Morrison’s reminiscences of his life in Lochs.
+Other past publications include rolls of honour for the First and Second World Wars, and Donald Morrison’s reminiscences of his life in Lochs.
 It offers an annual programme of talks, walks and outings to suit a wide section of the local community not forgetting ‘ex-pat’ members.

 At Comann Eachdraidh Cheann a Tuath nan Loch, we aim to help you with your research and you can help us by sharing your family history.
 Please note, given that we do not have premises to operate from, we are willing to make every effort to meet with anyone who is looking for information at a convenient location.
 This could be in the community centre in Leurbost or, for example, at a café in Stornoway.
 Please contact us using the details provided on this page to make arrangements.